Qovery/documentation/website/guides/advanced/microservices.md

   });
 ```

-As you can see in the example, you can communicate with your second application using Qovery-injected built-in environment variable.
+As you can see in the example, you can communicate with your second application using Qovery-injected [built-in environment variable][docs.using-qovery.configuration.environment-variable#built-in-variables].
 The second application does not have to be publicly accessible - your applications communicate safely inside the internal network.

 To target another application in your environment, use the built-in environment variables following this naming pattern: